bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 Namecheap is not going to verify your name, address, and phone number so it is up to you to decide the accuracy of that information.
 Use your MySudo VOIP number if you have one.

 You can purchase your domain with Bitcoin.
 We like using [Strike](https://strike.me/) to pay Bitcoin and Lightning invoices.
-It comes out of our US Token account and I don't have to touch my Bitcoin cold storage.
+It comes out of our US Token account and we don't have to touch our Bitcoin in cold storage.

 Set up two-factor authentication (2FA) with Authy, Namecheap instructions [here](https://www.namecheap.com/support/knowledgebase/article.aspx/10073/45/how-can-i-use-the-totp-method-for-twofactor-authentication/).